You know what’s great to eat in Phuket? The seafood.

 This isn’t surprising considering Phuket is surrounded on all sides by the Andaman Sea.
 In fact, stay in any of its beautiful beach towns and you’ll be a fishing line away from many seafood restaurants, not to mention Italian pizzerias and sushi bars!
 Yes, Phuket can be touristy.

-I love seafood so I didn’t mind getting my fill, but I was happy to find that there’s so much more to Phuket cuisine than just fresh seafood.
+I love seafood so I didn’t mind getting my fill, but I was happy to find that there’s so much more to Phuket Thai cuisine than just fresh seafood.
 Interestingly, traditional Phuket food is characterized by a blend of foreign influences, much of shaped during its time as a destination port in the China-India trade route.
 You just have to get off the beach and go to the Old Town to find it.

 I stayed in three different areas during our visit to Phuket and got to experience a range of the island’s cuisine.
-If you’re interested in doing the same, then here are eleven Phuket restaurants to try in Kata, Karon, and the Old Town.
+If you’re interested in doing the same, then here are ten restaurants to try in Kata, Karon, and the Old Town.